instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2023-03-10-Code-for-PeopleBot-Jesper.md

 # Code for PeopleBot

+## March 11th, 2023 - Ultrasonic sensor test
+What we did:
+- ssds

+What we learned:
+- sdsd

+Next steps:
+- sdsd

 ## March 8th, 2023  - Wheel test
+What we did:
+- Tested the motor controller (MC).

+What we learned:
+- We are using software serial instead of a PWM pin (~).
+- use #include <SoftwareSerial.h> to enable software serial.
+- Values between 0-128 control M1 (0-63 forward, 64 stop, 65-127 backward).
+- Values between 128-255 control M2 (128-190 forward, 191 stop,192-255 backward).

+Next steps:
+- Test ultrsonic sensors

-This code was used to test the motor controller (MC):
+This code was used to test the MC:
 ````
 #include <SoftwareSerial.h>